Cloud Experts Documentation

 For scaling machine pools up and down, the service account we create will be granted access solely to machine pools, ensuring a least-privilege approach while keeping the cluster secure.

-Click on the gear button and then click create Servcie Account.
+Click on the gear button and then click Create Service Account.
 Create SA

 Give your service account a name and a short description.
 Create SA

 Next, we will create a group that will have permissions to adjust machine pool size.
-On the left hand nav, click on Groups and then Create group.
+On the left-hand navigation, click on Groups and then Create group.
 Create Group

 Next, enter a name and description for the group.
 Create Group Name

-Finally, on the last step, click on Submit and this will create the service account for you.
-Create Group Review
+Finally, on the last step, click Submit and this will create the group for you.

 Create AWS Policy